aspose-words/Aspose.Words-Documentation/net/developer-guide/rendering/converting-to-fixed-page-format/specify-rendering-options-when-converting-to-pdf/_index.md

 When **HeaderFooterBookmarksExportMode** is set to [First](https://apireference.aspose.com/words/net/aspose.words.saving/headerfooterbookmarksexportmode) and the document has even and odd headers/footers or a different first-page header/footer, bookmarks are exported for the first unique headers/footers in a section.

 You can also export headings in the output PDF, using the [HeadingsOutlineLevels](https://apireference.aspose.com/words/net/aspose.words.saving/outlineoptions/properties/headingsoutlinelevels) property.
-This property specifies how numerous levels of headings are included in the document outline.
+This property specifies how many levels of headings are included in the document outline.

 The code example below shows how to export headings with three levels: